BEFORE YOU GO

 MIGHT MY FLIGHTS CHANGE?

 Airlines and timings are subject to change.
 Please refer to Clause 6 of the Booking Conditions.
 Our brochures are printed some time in advance and, in some cases, before the airline has published its timetable.
 In these cases timings shown are based on experience of previous years.
 While latest known light timings will be given at the time of booking these can change.
 Sometimes an airline will add a new route: when possible, we may add this to our programme.
 Sometimes routes are withdrawn, in which case we will adjust our programme and offer alternatives if possible.
+For these reasons, all flight details are provisional.
+All holidays are of course subject to minimum numbers.

 WHAT ABOUT AIRCRAFT SEAT NUMBERS?